 Preliminary Dental Care

 Before you can get dentures, you first must have most or all of your remaining teeth extracted.
 Depending on the severity of your teeth decay, you might have all of the teeth removed.
-Alternatively, your dentist might decide to leave some of the lower teeth in if they are in good condition and not at risk of breaking or chipping.
+Alternatively, your dentist might decide to leave some of the lower teeth if they are in good condition and not at risk of breaking or chipping.

 The process of getting most or all of your teeth removed can be the most extensive part of getting dentures.
 This part of the process can also take more than one dental appointment if you cannot tolerate sitting in the dental chair for longer than an hour or if you have certain health conditions like high blood pressure or diabetes.

-Further, even after the teeth are removed, you still might be required to spend a few weeks healing before you can be fitted with their replacements.
+Further, even after the teeth are removed, you still might be required to spend a few weeks of healing before you can be fitted with their replacements.
 You might have stitches that need to dissolve first.
 Likewise, you might need to have the swelling of your gums dissipate before impressions can be made of your mouth.

 Once your mouth is fully healed, your dentist will take impressions of the top and bottom of your gums.
 The impressions make clear in what shape each denture should be made.
 They do not hurt to make.
 However, you might not like the taste of the paste and gel used to create them.